-The World Bank and the Government of Uzbekistan today signed a US$ 93 million IDA credit for Uzbekistan’s Health System Improvement Project.
+The World Bank’s Board of Directors today approved a US$ 93 million IDA credit for Uzbekistan’s Health System Improvement Project.
 The Project aims at modernizing the health care delivery system in order to provide more accessible quality and sustainable health services to the population; especially in rural areas.
 This will be done by expanding access to quality primary health care services; improving the quality, access to and financial sustainability of selected rural hospitals; and laying the groundwork for effective monitoring and control of non-communicable diseases (NCD).

 The Project will support the implementation of the Government State Program “On main directions on further deepening of reforms and implementation of the State Program on Healthcare Development” by improving the linkages in health care service delivery from Primary Health Care to specialized care, and improving the quality of secondary care in rayons while increasing access and reducing self-referral to specialized hospitals in Tashkent.